Lightning-AI/litgpt/howto/finetune_full.md

 ```
 A good movie to watch on the weekend would be The Lion King, since it's a classic family film that everyone can enjoy...
 ```
+If your GPU supports `bfloat16`, the script will automatically use it.

 ## Tune on your dataset